USCiLab/cereal/_includes/serialization_archives.markdown

 XML can optionally output complete demangled type information as an attribute and offers control over the output precision of floating point numbers.
 If you need to have binary equality between floating point numbers, you will need a significant precision for the output (on the order of 10 for floats, 20 for doubles, 40 for long doubles).

+The XML serialization is powered by [RapidXML](http://rapidxml.sourceforge.net/).

+### Out of Order Loading

+XML archives support out of order loading, meaning that you can utilize name-value pairs to load data in an order different to that in which it appears in the XML file.
+When cereal detects that you are using an NVP to load data from an XML archive, it

 <span class="label label-warning">Important!</span>
+Some data types are serialized with ex
+Although cereal supports out of order loading
 At this time cereal requires that the ordering of information in the XML archive match what is expected in the serialization functions.
 You may add data to dynamically sized containers, but you cannot change the order of nodes.

-The XML serialization is powered by [RapidXML](http://rapidxml.sourceforge.net/).

 ### Binary output